 I prefer my lamb to be medium rare.
 This usually takes about 15 minutes in the air fryer at 380 degrees F. However, feel free to adjust your cooking time based on your preferred level of doneness.

 The best and simplest way to tell if your lamb is done is my using a meat thermometer.
+You can use the following guide to ensure perfectly cooked lamb chops every time.

 - Rare: 120°F